Kojobo/CreativePortfolio/content/portfolio/6w_Kipchoge.md

 <img src="/portfolio/6w_MC_Escher_files/kipchoge_1.jpg" alt="kipchoge_1" width="500px" height="500px"/>

 A couple weeks later, the official instagram account for the Chicago Marathon posted a story requesting submissions for the best signs from the race that year.
-I'm not sure who sent them a picture of my Kipchoge sign, but I was surprised and delighted when I saw that it on their story.
+I'm not sure who sent them a picture of my Kipchoge sign, but I was surprised and delighted when I saw that it was on their story. (though I wish they hadn't blacked me out)

 <img src="/portfolio/6w_MC_Escher_files/kipchoge_2.JPG" alt="kipchoge_2" width="400px" height="600px"/>